akin-fagbohun/everything-news-frontend/README.md

 ## Roadmap

-- Comment upvoting and downvoting.
+- Adding footer with contact information and other project links.
 - Comment upvoting and downvoting.
-- Posting new articles
+- Posting new articles.
-- Integration with personal portfolio to add blog functionality
+- Integration with personal portfolio to add blog functionality.

 <p align="right">(<a href="#top">back to top</a>)</p>